-On January 3, 2017, CES, a wholly-owned subsidiary of CERC, closed the previously announced agreement to acquire AEM.
+On January 3, 2017, CES, a wholly-owned subsidiary of CERC, completed its acquisition of AEM.
 After working capital adjustments, the final purchase price was \$147 million and was allocated to identifiable assets acquired and liabilities assumed based on their estimated fair values on the acquisition date.